JaeseLee/jaeselee.github.io/content/authors/admin/_index.md

 ## About Me

-I am studying remote sensing (RS), especially for passive microwave (PMW) measurements with artificial intelligence (AI) techniques for land monitoring.
-My research interests include PMW data-based retrieval of soil moisture (SM) and vegetation optical depth (VOD), and their environmental application studies.
+I am studying remote sensing (RS), with a focus on passive microwave (PMW) measurements driven by radiative transfer modeling (RTM) and artificial intelligence (AI).
+My research interests include PMW-based retrieval of soil moisture (SM) and vegetation optical depth (VOD), as well as their environmental applications.